 - 1. Incorporation of aerosol effects.
 Thanks to work done within the framework of the Copernicus Atmosphere Monitoring Service (CAMS), reliable climatological AOD estimates have been made available, since 2017, as part of the CAMS reanalysis suite (CAMSRA, Inness et al., 2019).
-In MDAL v2 we incorporate monthly AOD based on averages (the lower tercile to be precise, to avoid over-correction of AOD) of CAMSRA AOD from the time period of 2003 to 2012, linearly interpolated for each day (see Figure 2 as an example).
+In MDAL v2 we incorporate monthly AOD based on averages of CAMSRA AOD from the time period of 2003 to 2012, linearly interpolated for each day (see Figure 2 as an example).
 We chose reanalysis AOD over AOD forecasts based on the findings of Ceamanos et al. (2014): Their experiments with respect to retrieval of LSA-SAF downwelling surface shortwave flux (DSSF) suggest the reanalysis AOD to be preferable due to biases introduced into DSSF estimates when using CAMS AOD forecasts.
-The capability for incorporating aerosol effects in the MDAL processing chain already existed as part of SMAC, only previously AOD had been set to be zero for all pixels.
-The new AOD inputs are the same as the ones used for other LSA-SAF products (e.g. ETAL, see Lellouch et al., 2020). - 2.
+The capability for incorporating aerosol effects in the MDAL processing chain already existed as part of SMAC, only previously AOD had been set to be zero for all pixels. - 2.
 SEVIRI bias correction.
 Meirink et al. (2013) investigated the bias of SEVIRI shortwave channels with respect to comparable bands of MODIS based on regression analysis of collocated near-nadir reflectance measurements.
 They found negative biases for the two visible channels, and a positive bias for the near infrared channel.
 Based on their findings the authors publish calibration slopes (https://msgcpp.knmi.nl/solar-channel-calibration.html, accessed 17/02/2022) which can be used to calculate recalibration coefficients for a given point in time.
 We extract the coefficients for the time interval used for validation (Nov 2020 to Oct 2021) and apply them in MDAL v2 to adjust the input radiance values.
 The resulting adjustments are, for each channel: VIS06: +10 %; VIS08: +6 %; NIR16: -4 %.
 We expect this change to generally lead to increased albedo estimates.
 According to Ceamanos et al. (2021), including bias correction provided improved AOD retrievals from SEVIRI. - 3.
 Updated SMAC coefficients.
 SMAC is a simplified method to compensate satellite data for atmospheric effects based on the more complex, but computationally prohibitive 6S radiative transfer algorithm (Vermote et al., 1997).
 For SMAC to work, 6S results have to be calculated only once (for a given sensor) and the results are used to fit the equations used for parametrization in SMAC.
-The coefficients obtained as a result of this fitting can then be used for the SMAC
+The coefficients obtained as a result of this fitting can then be used for the SMAC correction of individual images, using the same equations.
+A vector version of 6S, 6SV1, was developed by Kotchenova et al. (2006), enabling accounting for the effect of radiation polarization, among other improvements.
+MDAL v2 uses the re-calculated SMAC coefficients based on 6SV1, while MDAL v1 uses 6S. - 4.
+Updated narrow- to broadband conversion coefficients.
+The narrow- to broadband conversion in the MDAL retrieval algorithm involves a set of conversion coefficients which are calculated based on regression analysis using synthetic spectral reflectances of different surface types (generated from Advanced Spaceborne Thermal Emission Reflection Radiometer, ASTER, data), fitted by the SAIL (Scattering by Arbitrary Inclined Leaves) radiative transfer model (for more details see section 2.5.2 in Carrer et al., 2021).
+The database of synthetic spectral reflectances has been updated to include a more exhaustive set of vegetation and bare soil surfaces and has been used to obtain conversion coefficients for MDAL v2 (values of coefficients are given in Appendix, Table A2).

 Figure 2.
-Long term average Aaerosol optical depth (AOD) used in MDAL v2 processing,.
-Values for July 1st based on CAMS reanalysis (monthly values, linearly interpolated between the 15th of each month to obtain daily values).
-Left: full-disk AOD for July-15.
-Right: Histograms of full-disk AOD fields for the 15th of each month.
+Aerosol optical depth (AOD) used in MDAL v2 processing.
+Values for July 1st based on CAMS reanalysis (monthly values, linearly interpolated to obtain daily values).